rjmcf/HeirtombPostmortem/index.markdown

 1. Tiles can only hold one entity
     * This means that bullets cannot pass over water, because the tile could not hold the water entity and the bullet entity at the same time.
     * Fixing this also meant setting up ways for entities to know what types of entities were obstacles to their movement, which was different for each type.
-For instance, enemies could pass through the hedges that surrounded the play area, but bullets and players could not.
+For instance, enemies could pass through the hedges that surrounded the play area (so that they could emerge from them and surprise you), but bullets and players could not.
 Bullets could pass over water, but players and enemies could not.
 2. Only the Player needs to interact with things
     * This one is especially bad, because I knew that enemies were going to be attacking the tree at some point, I just hadn't remembered to allow that to happen!